-In March of 2008 the Cambridge Water Department (CWD), in collaboration with the Cambridge Public Health Department (CPHD), established a voluntary biannual monitoring program of 86 PPCPs.
+In March of 2008 the Cambridge Water Department (CWD), in collaboration with the Cambridge Public Health Department (CPHD), established a voluntary biannual monitoring program of 86 Pharmaceuticals and Personal Care Products (PPCPs).
 Samples are collected from both untreated (raw) water and treated (finished) water.
 The analysis is performed by a laboratory using analytical methods with very low detection limits, often measured in parts per trillion.
 There are no EPA-approved standard methods for detection of these chemicals and there are no water quality standards for these compounds in drinking water at this time.
 This monitoring program will provide additional assurance that the CWD and CPHD will continue to be aware of PPCP-associated chemicals in the water supply, even if they remain unregulated by EPA.
-10 Things you

-Cambridge drinking water results Samples from the Cambridge drinking water supply were found to have no measurable levels of dozens of chemical contaminants targeted in this study in the first round, but did reveal trace concentrations of two compounds in the treated (finished) water in the second round of testing.
-Nicotine and acetaminophen (e.g. Tylenol) were found at levels that are barely detectable (parts per trillion).
-These two chemicals were included in surveys of water systems across the country, though nicotine is not associated with any medication.
-A total of six chemicals were found in the untreated (raw) water samples; all but two chemicals, cited above, were destroyed by the treatment process or were reduced below measurable levels.
-The Cambridge Water Department (CWD) employs ozonation to treat raw water, a latest-generation technology that effectively kills bacterial contaminants and has been found to destroy many PPCP's.
+Sampling has continued through 2009 and into 2010.
+The sample results are available at the web site listed below.
+Any detected compounds in the raw or finished water continue to be at or just above the detection limit of analytical methods used.
+CWD continues to track the US EPA and the water industry research and potential regulation of PPCP's to access the need for any potential water treatment changes.
+There is still evidence from the sample results that the treatment process eliminates or reduces the low level concentrations of the few PPCP's detected in the water.
+The Cambridge Water Department employs ozonation to treat raw water, a latest-generation technology that effectively kills bacterial contaminants and has been found to destroy many PPCP's.
 Ozone is used along with traditional treatment processes, e.g. pre-treatment with alum based dissolved air floatation (DAF), biological filtration, chlorination, pH adjustment and chloramination.
-Together all these processes contribute to the high quality of Cambridge drinking water.

-The full Cambridge results are available at: www.cambridgema.gov/CityOfCambridge\Content/documents/ PPCP\web\042809.pdf
+Together all these processed contribute to the high quality of Cambridge drinking water.
+The full Cambridge results are available at: www.cambridgema.gov/CityOfCambridge\Content/documents/ PPCP\web\050310.pdf This link can be found by using the "Publications" link on the upper left of the Department web page